 Tune the bass and start practicing the chords:

 Now everything is ready and you can start to learn bass guitar.
 First, tune your bass guitar.
 The pitch of the bass is exactly one octave lower in comparison to a guitar.
 You can tune your bass exactly with the same tune of the 4 lowest guitar strings namely E-A-D and G go the guitar.

 Once you finish the tuning, it is now your turn to learn the chords.
-Practice them endlessly until you master over them.
+Practice them endlessly until you master them.
 To learn the chords, you may have to take the assistance of a coach.
-You may also search chord learning from YouTube sessions.
+You may also search for chord learning from YouTube sessions.
 The more you practice the more fluency you can master in playing your bass guitar.